- The Washington Times - Thursday, January 29, 2026

-White House border czar Tom Homan said Thursday he is working on a “drawdown” plan to bring some federal agents and officers out of Minnesota, hoping to calm soaring tensions over the massive federal presence and the violent protests against it.
+White House border czar Tom Homan said Thursday he is working on a “drawdown” plan to bring some federal agents and officers out of Minnesota, hoping to calm soaring tensions over the massive federal presence and the protests against it.

-“This is common-sense cooperation that allows us to draw down on the number of people we have here.
+“This is common sense cooperation that allows us to draw down on the number of people we have here.
 Yes, I said it, draw down the number of people we have here,” Mr. Homan said.

 He said the drawdown will be tied to the level of cooperation state and local authorities provide.